UNITED STATES NAVY

 Credit: My illustrations are based on information provided by FOTW Mailing List member Joseph McMillan.

 Note on the Music: Senior government officials, including those of the Department of the Navy, are entitled to musical honors on occasions of ceremony: four ruffles and flourishes followed by the grandioso (last 32 bars) of "The Stars and Stripes Forever."
-Flag officers of the Navy, Marine Corps and Coast Guard receive from one to four ruffles and flourishes according to rank (one per star; a full Admiral and an Admiral of the Fleet both receive four).
+Flag officers of the Navy, Marine Corps and Coast Guard receive from one to four ruffles and flourishes according to rank (one per star; a full Admiral and a Fleet Admiral both receive four).
 When a full band is present, ruffles and flourishes are followed by the "Flag Officer's March."
-On this page, the United States Navy Band sounds honors for flag officers.
+On this page, the United States Navy Band sounds honors for flag officers (open in new tab).

 POSITIONAL COLORS